pwenker/ai_and_health/docs/knowledge/a_review_of_challenges_and_opportunities_in_machine_learning_for_health.md

 -   The absence of such standardization creates opportunities with respect to data normalization and the development of models that are robust to differences in data collection at different sites.

+### Q: Describe the importance of the integration of fragmented records.

+**Answer**: Finite resources can also lead to a lack of communication and coordination, affecting patient care. ***Example***:

+-   For example, it can take years to identify domestic abuse survivors because any single clinical visit in isolation may be consistent with other causes (e.g. an admission for bruising is consistent with a spontaneous fall).
+-   Only a thorough review of a patient's record will demonstrate the pattern of repeated admissions and other indicators (e.g., partners' alcohol abuse).
+-   While possible without support systems in principle, machine learning can be a powerful tool, e.g., identifying domestic abuse up to 30 months in advance of the healthcare system.